fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

 The built-in distributed Vision training path creates this group and exposes ``memopt_level``, ``memopt_checkpoint_budget``, and ``memopt_compress_inputs``.
+Input compression is enabled only when the model recipe guarantees strictly binary candidate inputs.
 MCore training exposes the level and budget settings, but its Transformer path checkpoints only predefined module boundaries.
 It does not force spatial or temporal splitting into the Transformer.

 Evaluation, prediction, generation, and model export omit training-time checkpoint wrappers.
 Because ``checkpoint_module`` preserves ``state_dict``